bahrmichael/bahrmichael.github.io/_posts/2021-05-06-serverless-click-tracaker.md

 The ping attribute is [supported by all major browsers](https://caniuse.com/ping).
 Firefox however disables it by default.
 On my blog 17% of the viewers use Firefox.

 I like the `ping` attribute because it's more transparent than JS/iframe based approaches, it can be controlled by the user, and does not require any cookies.
-If one of the browsers doesn't allow you to disable the hyperlink auditing (grr Chrome), you can use extensions like [uBlock Origin](https://github.com/gorhill/uBlock) to prevent this traffic.
+If one of the browsers doesn't allow you to disable hyperlink auditing (grr Chrome), you can use extensions like [uBlock Origin](https://github.com/gorhill/uBlock) to prevent this traffic.
 This is a lot harder to prevent with JS libraries.